Tanforan Assembly Center: Memorials

 After World War II, the site resumed its former use as a racetrack (1947–63), then as The Shops at Tanforan, a shopping mall (1971–2022), and as a BART station (2005+).
 Thirteen Temporary Detention Camps for Japanese Americans in California were collectively designated California Historical Landmarks on May 13, 1980; Tanforan is CHL Number 934.09 and a memorial plaque was placed at the mall around this time.
 After the mall completed its remodeling in 2005, the memorial plaque was moved to a site near the entrance facing El Camino Real.
 A second plaque was dedicated in September 2007, marking the site as a memorial garden.

 In March 2012, the Tanforan Assembly Center Memorial Committee was formed to exhibit photographs of detainees at Tanforan on the concourse level of the San Bruno BART station; the photographs were drawn from those taken by famed documentary photographer Dorothea Lange in 1942 and some were paired with photographs of the same detainees taken decades later by Sacramento Bee photographer Paul Kitagaki Jr. The exhibit was staged to commemorate the 70th anniversary of the Tanforan Assembly Center, and later became a traveling exhibition named Gambatte!
 Legacy of an Enduring Spirit.

 The installation at the San Bruno station was made permanent in 2016 as the Tanforan Assembly Center Memorial, with plans to add a plaza outside the station.
 When complete, the memorial plaza will include a bronze statue depicting Hiroko and Miyuki Mochida of Hayward, inspired by one of Lange's photographs taken while the Mochida family waited to board the bus to Tanforan.
 The memorial plaza also will feature benches, seat walls, and a horse stall, representative of the housing conditions at Tanforan.
-A groundbreaking ceremony for the new memorial was held on February 11, 2022, attended by U.S. Representative Jackie Speier and local officials and politicians; the statue has been cast and is being stored while work progresses on the plaza.
+A groundbreaking ceremony for the new memorial was held on February 11, 2022, attended by U.S. Representative Jackie Speier and local officials and politicians.
+The Tanforan Memorial plaza was dedicated on August 27, 2022.
 Both the statue and plaza were designed by Sandra J. Shaw.
-The Tanforan Memorial plaza was dedicated on August 27, 2022.